 and implementing programs to directly benefit members of the NYC community.
 Our

-Community Kitchen and Food Pantry of West Harlem provides more than 50,000 free
+Community Kitchen and Food Pantry of West Harlem provide more than 50,000 free

 meals each month to New Yorkers in need, including 10,000 hot meals in the